enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 	It works will the assuption that the Ho is correct, for example, that t-groups of High Low performers don't differ.
 So that their BOLDr are the same.
 If it's true, shufflling 1 or 2 in the other group, won't change the BOLDr of the 2 groups.
 Now we reshuffle that shit till every new test statistic curve possible is created.
 	Now the question is, how many of those say...
 300  new

-False discovery rate
-**Why do we take FDR rather than FWE?**
-	Bc the FWE will often leave no data with significant results.
-It can be too conservative.
-**What's FDR?**
-	FDR-controlling procedures are designed to control the FDR, which is the expected proportion of "discoveries" (rejected null hypotheses) that are false (incorrect rejections of the null).[1]
-Equivalently, the FDR is the expected ratio of the number of false positive classifications (false discoveries) to the total number of positive classifications (rejections of the null).

-**Why is FWError more conservative?**

-There are FP and Tp in the Positive we find.
-Within those Positves, can we 'control' the number of FP, so we always have roughliy the same value of FP?
-We can do thatby ordering the p-values
-You can correct the p values by having multiple differe threshold, for each cluster

 What's cluster building threshold?